Police: Officer wounded in shooting in busy Atlanta district

-ATLANTA (AP) — An Atlanta police officer was shot Wednesday afternoon on one of the city’s busiest commercial districts and was seen being taken away bleeding badly after a barrage of gunfire, police and a witness said.
+ATLANTA (AP) — An Atlanta police officer was shot Wednesday afternoon in one of the city’s busiest commercial districts and was seen being taken away bleeding badly after a barrage of gunshots, according to police and bystander accounts.

 Atlanta police Officer C.J.
 Johnson said the shooting happened in the Midtown district.
 Authorities asked the public to avoid a portion of Peachtree Street, a major thoroughfare through the heart of the city.